Cady did a thing (or two).

 University of Minnesota

-I have been delighted to return to my alma mater as a graduate student in maternal and child health.
-While working full time for BBYO, I completed my M.A. in Public Health in a little over three years.
-As a student in the Maternal and Child Health program, I did most of my research on sexuality education curriculum in the United States, the role of teen pregnancy on negative health outcomes, and instilling a sense of self-efficacy and self-esteem into young adults through sex positive messaging and programming.
-I completed my field experience over the summer of 2020 by working with AnteUp!, an Oakland-based nonprofit, to develop and evaluate online coursework through the lens of reproductive justice, disability justice, and intersectionality.
+I was delighted to return to my alma mater as a graduate student in maternal and child health.
+While working full-time for BBYO, I completed my M.A. in Public Health in a little over three years.
+As a student in the Maternal and Child Health program, I did most of my research on sexuality education curriculum in the United States, the role of teen pregnancy on negative health outcomes, and instilling a sense of self-efficacy and self-esteem into young adults through sex-positive messaging and programming.
+I completed my field experience over the summer of 2020 by working with AnteUp!
+PD, an Oakland-based nonprofit, to develop and evaluate online coursework through the lens of reproductive justice, disability justice, and intersectionality.